Learning disturbance models for offset-free reference tracking: Offset-free EKF-based Nonlinear MPC

 { }

 We perform two tests for each of the above disturbance models, one using a piecewise-constant reference and another for a generic reference trajectory.
-The results are shown, respectively, in Figures~\ref{fig:VanderPol_ss} and \ref{fig:VanderPol_gen}.
+The results are shown, respectively, in Fig.~\ref{fig:VanderPol_ss} and \ref{fig:VanderPol_gen}.
 Table~\ref{tab:EKF} shows the parameters of the EKFs~\eqref{eq:ekf} used in each of the tests.
-Figure~\ref{fig:VanderPol_ss} shows that all three disturbance models achieve offset-free tracking of piecewise-constant references.
-This is a well-known result in the case of the CDM \cite{pannocchia2015}, which does not hold for non-constant reference trajectories as shown in Figure~\ref{fig:VanderPol_gen:const}.
-On the other hand, Figure~\ref{fig:VanderPol_gen:poly} shows how the proposed disturbance model is capable of achieving offset-free tracking if Assumptions~\ref{ass:trackability}--\ref{ass:contr} are satisfied, as stated in Theorem~\ref{th:main}.
-Indeed, the parameters $\theta$ of the disturbance model converge to

-which is the value for which the prediction model \eqref{eq:model} is equivalent to the real plant \eqref{eq:plant}.
+Fig.~\ref{fig:VanderPol_ss} shows that all three disturbance models achieve offset-free tracking of piecewise-constant references.
+This is a well-known result in the case of the CDM \cite{pannocchia2015}, which does not hold for non-constant reference trajectories as shown in Fig.~\ref{fig:VanderPol_gen:const}.
+On the other hand, Fig.~\ref{fig:VanderPol_gen:poly} shows how the proposed disturbance model is capable of achieving offset-free tracking if Assumptions~\ref{ass:trackability}--\ref{ass:contr} are satisfied in practice and $e(k) \to 0$.
+Indeed, the parameters $\theta$ of the disturbance model converge to $\theta = (0, 0.2, 0, 0, 0, 0, 0, -0.28, 0, 0.2)$, which is the value for which the prediction model \eqref{eq:model} is equivalent to the real plant~\eqref{eq:plant}.
 We note that in a real setting, a polynomial disturbance model capable of capturing the exact system dynamics will generally not be available.
-In this case, the use of a more general disturbance model, such as the FNN disturbance model, still provides better reference tracking than a simple CDM, as illustrated in Figure~\ref{fig:VanderPol_gen:FNN}.
+In this case, the use of a more general disturbance model, such as a FNN, still provides better reference tracking than a simple CDM, as illustrated in Fig.~\ref{fig:VanderPol_gen:FNN}.